-Before the start of the academic year, students are required to register for Semester 1 and Semester 2 for that academic year.
-Part time students are also required to register for Semester 3.
+Before the start of each semester, students are required to register for their courses on SAS.
+For each academic year, students need to register for Semester 1, Semester 2 and Summer Term.

 Identification Card

 Once you have registered for your classes, you will be able to obtain your ID card.
 Your Programme Coordinator will provide the necessary instructions.